 1210.4.2 Confidentiality-Security Policy

 Access to computers and data is a privilege extended at the discretion of the University.
 The University shall retain the right and authority to revoke or restrict such privileges at any time.
 Access to University computers, computing resources, and data will be restricted, denied, or discontinued by the University for failure to abide by this policy.
-Faculty, staff, students, and consultants employed by the CSU, or any other person having access to University information technology resources, shall sign for receipt and understanding of this policy.
-The signed statement shall be placed in the employee's official personnel/payroll file.
+Faculty, staff, students, and consultants employed by the CSU, or any other person having access to University information technology resources may be required to acknowledge this policy in accordance with University procedures.
+Acknowledgment of this policy may be required in accordance with University procedures.

 1210.4.3 Reporting Information Technology Security Incidents

-TFaculty, staff, students, and consultants employed by the CSU, or any other person having access to University information technology resources, shall report violations of the Confidentiality-Security Policy and/or unauthorized modification, deletion, or disclosure of information included in University data files and databases.
+Faculty, staff, students, and consultants employed by the CSU, or any other person having access to University information technology resources, shall report violations of the Confidentiality-Security Policy and/or unauthorized modification, deletion, or disclosure of information included in University data files and databases.

+Users must not delay or obstruct the reporting of security incidents and must cooperate with University officials in the investigation and resolution of such incidents.

 References for CAP 1210.4

 Date approved by the President: January 2, 2001

+Effective Date: January 2, 2001

-Office responsible for implementation: Information Technology Services
+Responsible Department/Office: Information Technology Services

+Revision History

+Version 1.0 January 2, 2001

+Version 1.1 May 2, 2026

+Related University Policies, Procedures, Manuals and/or Documents:

+None cited

-Any laws, regulations or codes of practice which should be referred to in conjunction with the policy: Emergency Management Plan; Federal Disaster Relief Act of 1974 (Public Law 93-288); Federal Civil Defense Act of 1950 (Public Law 920), as amended; NUREG 0654, Federal Emergency Management Agency REP-1, Rev. 1, 1980; United States Army Corps of Engineers-Flood Fighting (Public Law 84-99); California Code of Regulations, SEMS, Title 19, Division 2, Section 2400 et seq.; California Emergency Services Act, California Government Code, Section 8550 et seq.; California Health and Safety Code; California Master Mutual Aid Agreement, California Government Code, Section 8615 et seq.; California Natural Disaster Assistance Act, California Government Code, Section 8680 et seq.; California Vehicle Code; California Water Code, Section 128; California Code of Regulations, Title 5, Section 41302, 42402; California Education Code, Section 66600, 66606, 89031; Executive Order 533, California State University Risk Management Policy; Injury and Illness Prevention Program (May 1997); CSU Security Policy (May 1997); Executive Order 524, CSU Implementation of the CSU Major Emergency Preparedness Program; Executive Order 382, CSU Student Records Administration; Executive Order 590, CSU Student Air Travel Policy
+Laws, Regulations and/or Codes of Practice referred to herein or related to this policy: Emergency Management Plan; Federal Disaster Relief Act of 1974 (Public Law 93-288); Federal Civil Defense Act of 1950 (Public Law 920), as amended; NUREG 0654, Federal Emergency Management Agency REP-1, Rev. 1, 1980; United States Army Corps of Engineers-Flood Fighting (Public Law 84-99); California Code of Regulations, SEMS, Title 19, Division 2, Section 2400 et seq.; California Emergency Services Act, California Government Code, Section 8550 et seq.; California Health and Safety Code; California Master Mutual Aid Agreement, California Government Code, Section 8615 et seq.; California Natural Disaster Assistance Act, California Government Code, Section 8680 et seq.; California Vehicle Code; California Water Code, Section 128; California Code of Regulations, Title 5, Section 41302, 42402; California Education Code, Section 66600, 66606, 89031; Executive Order 533, California State University Risk Management Policy; Injury and Illness Prevention Program (May 1997); CSU Security Policy (May 1997); Executive Order 524, CSU Implementation of the CSU Major Emergency Preparedness Program; Executive Order 382, CSU Student Records Administration; Executive Order 590, CSU Student Air Travel Policy

 References for CAP 1210